Tiffachow/Flippy/README.md

 # Flippy

-### Flippy: a responsive/mobile-capable web app game created with HTML5 Canvas and Javascript and jQuery (and jQueryMobile) libraries.
+### A responsive/mobile-capable web app game created with HTML5 Canvas and Javascript and jQuery (and jQueryMobile) libraries.
 It is pitch-controlled and completely rendered with Canvas as well as integrates JavaScript’s Web Audio API and AJAX, MySQL, node.js and express.js on the server-side.

 #### Play at: heartso.me/projects/flippy.html